Skip to main content

 • Test One Pair at a Time: Running multiple pairs simultaneously in a single backtesting instance is not supported.
 If you need to test several pairs in parallel, use separate Gunbot instances for each.

-• Isolate Instances: Always keep your backtesting Gunbot instance distinct from your live trading instance to prevent accidental interference.
+• Isolate Instances: Keep the backtesting instance distinct from live trading to prevent accidental interference.

-• Clear State Files: Before initiating a new backtest for the same trading pair, ensure you clear any relevant JSON state files (e.g., from the json folder) from previous test runs to start with a clean slate.
+• Clear State Files: Before a new backtest on the same pair, clear relevant JSON state files (for example, in the json folder) to start clean.

 • Custom Strategies: If your custom strategy requires data from multiple timeframes (candles), enable the MULTI_COMP override in your strategy settings for accurate backtesting.